kinde-oss/kinde-dotnet-sdk/docs/ConnectedAppsApi.md

             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new ConnectedAppsApi(httpClient, config, httpClientHandler);
-            var keyCodeRef = "keyCodeRef_example";  // string | The unique key code reference of the connected app to authenticate against. var userId = "userId_example";  // string | The id of the user that needs to authenticate to the third-party connected app.
+            var keyCodeRef = "keyCodeRef_example";  // string | The unique key code reference of the connected app to authenticate against. var userId = "userId_example";  // string? | The id of the user that needs to authenticate to the third-party connected app. (optional) var orgCode = "orgCode_example";  // string? | The code of the Kinde organization that needs to authenticate to the third-party connected app. (optional)

             try
             {
                 // Get Connected App URL
-                ConnectedAppsAuthUrl result = apiInstance.GetConnectedAppAuthUrl(keyCodeRef, userId);
+                ConnectedAppsAuthUrl result = apiInstance.GetConnectedAppAuthUrl(keyCodeRef, userId, orgCode);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)